-Were you accused of committing a serious violent crime in San Diego, CA?
+Were you accused of committing a serious violent crime in San Diego, California?
 If arrested and charged, you’ll be facing serious prison time and a permanent criminal record.
 Contact an experienced San Diego serious violent crimes lawyer at Blair Defense Criminal Lawyers immediately to start building the aggressive defense you need.

 Table of Contents